 Day 3 of Your Lisbon 4-Day Itinerary: Exploring the Cais do Sodré, Bairro Alto and Chiado Neighbourhoods

 For your third day in Lisbon let’s explore three vibrant neighbourhoods – Cais do Sodré, Bairro Alto, and Chiado – each brimming with energy, culture, and history.

-The Cais do Sodré is a waterfront district that offers a lively nightlife scene and a mix of the old and new architecture.
+The Cais do Sodré is a waterfront district that offers a lively nightlife scene and a mix of old and new architecture.
 Bairro Alto is a charming and bohemian neighbourhood that is home to trendy bars, restaurants, and shops.
-And lastly my personal fave, Chiado is a chic and upscale area that is known for its elegant boutiques, art galleries, and historic cafes.
+And lastly, my personal fave, Chiado is a chic and upscale area that is known for its elegant boutiques, art galleries, and historic cafes.

 Stop #1 R. Nova do Carvalho or Pink Street

 The infamous Pink Street in Lisbon.
 As you walk down the cobblestone road, you are greeted with a sea of pink that fills the entire street, creating a whimsical and playful atmosphere.
 Starting day 3 of your 4 day Lisbon itinerary here means you’re likely to have it all to yourself!

 The street is lined with trendy bars, restaurants, and clubs that come alive at night, making it the perfect destination for a night out.